 Forthcoming, Journal of Corporate Finance

 51 Pages Posted: 16 Oct 2017 Last revised: 29 Nov 2019

 We examine how legal standards affect outcomes in shareholder lawsuits where the defendants create Special Litigation Committees (SLCs).
 We compile a hand-collected sample of SLC associated lawsuits spanning a 26-year period from Jan 1, 1990 through Dec 31, 2015.
-We produce the first extensive descriptive statistics on the utilization, role and effect of SLCs.
+We produce extensive descriptive statistics on the utilization, role and effect of SLCs.
 We find evidence that law matters for SLC outcomes: case dismissals are the lowest in Delaware jurisdiction where the courts apply stricter standards of judicial review.
-But in states with the lowest legal standards for SLC judicial review, SLC’s cases are more likely to be dismissed.
+But in states with the weakest legal standards for SLC judicial review, SLC cases are more likely to be dismissed.
 Defense lawyers appear to exploit these differences to obtain dismissals at a higher rate, potentially impacting shareholder value.
-Our results have implications for the standard of review for SLC cases and the role of judges in reviewing SLC decisions.
+Our results have implications for the legal standard of review for SLC cases.

 Keywords: SLC, Special Litigation Committee, Lawsuits, Case Dismissal, Case Settlements, High Value Settlements, Delaware courts, Legal Standards, SLC Reports, SLC Report recommending dismissal